akshitagupta15june/Moksh/README.md

 ## Doubts

-If there are any doubts you can ask here on discord
+If there are any doubts, you can ask here on Discord.

-Join Your Discord Server and ask your doubts
+Join our Discord Server and get your doubts clarified!

 [![Join our Discord channel](https://img.shields.io/badge/Join%20our-Discord-%237289DA)](https://discord.gg/Jmc97prqjb)